Cloud-Automation-Partner/AWS-Cost-Optimization/setup/s3-ebs-resources.md

-# Other Resources Setup Guide
+# S3 EBS Resources Setup Guide

 ## Overview
 This guide provides steps to set up additional AWS resources such as S3 and EBS as part of the initial environment for the cost optimization POC.